Lightstreamer/Lightstreamer-kafka-connector/README.md

 - `schema.registry.azure.tenant.id`

   _Mandatory_.
-The Azure Active Directory (Azure AD) tenant ID used for authentication.
-This identifies the Azure AD tenant that owns the Azure Schema Registry resource.
+The Directory (tenant) ID of the Microsoft Entra ID tenant where the application is registered.

   Example: